AqwamCreates/DataPredict/docs/API/Others/ModelChecker.md

 * modelType: The type where the model falls under.
 Available options are "regression" and "classification".

-* maxNumberOfIterations: Sets how a new ModelParameters is generated from given multiple ModelParameters.
-Available options are "average", "weightedAverage" and "best".
+* maxNumberOfIterations: How many times should the model needed to be trained if it is being validated.

 * maxGeneralizationError: Sets how a new ModelParameters is generated from given multiple ModelParameters.
 Available options are "average", "weightedAverage" and "best".